landonia/simplegoblog/README.md

 		// Create a new configuration containing the info config := &blog.Configuration{DevelopmentMode:true, Postsdir:postsdir, Templatesdir:templatesdir, Assetsdir:assetsdir}

-		// Create a new data structure for storing the data b := blog.New(config)
+		// Create a new blog passing along the configuration b := blog.New(config)

 		// Start the server